-These courses must be worth a total of at least 18 credit hours and be at the 500/600 level.
-Course credits such as: seminar, survey faculty research and research cannot be applied to the coursework requirement.
-Courses with a laboratory component, such as CH 536/37, are considered to be one course but students are generally discouraged from taking laboratory component (exception: CH525, completed in the first two years of residence.
 Due to the interdisciplinary nature of the departmental research programs, courses from outside chemistry will often be part of a student's curriculum.
-A maximum of two course from other departments may be applied to the six course requirement, but must be relevant to chemistry and the students research program.
-All coursework must be approved by the graduate adviser and the GAAC/DAC.
+A maximum of two courses from other departments may be applied to the six course requirement, but must be relevant to chemistry and the student's research program.
+All courses taken outside the chemistry department must be approved in advance by the graduate adviser and the GAAC/GCC.